CapTen101/VLC-docs/gettingstarted/about/community/contribution.rst

             * **Euros €** Donate money to VideoLAN via PayPalDonate money to VideoLAN via PayPal
             * **Dollars $** Donate money to VideoLAN via PayPalDonate money to VideoLAN via PayPal

-If you encounter problems or if you have questions, you can contact us.
+If you encounter problems or if you have questions, you can `contact us <https://www.videolan.org/contact.html>`_.

 **Donate to VideoLAN via Bank account**